Friday, 3 April 2026

 What is Ovarian Cancer?

-Ovarian cancer is a type of cancer that begins in the ovaries (the almond-sized organs that produce eggs) or in the related fallopian tubes and the peritoneum.
+Ovarian cancer is a malignant growth that begins in the ovaries (the almond-sized organs that produce eggs), the related fallopian tubes, or the peritoneum (the lining of the abdomen).

 🛑 THE PAP SMEAR MYTH